AhmadMoussa/GORILLA-SUN-BLOG/_posts/2021-10-10-Glue-Gun-Constructs.md

 <p></p>

 <h2><a name='process'></a>Process</h2>
-Here are some pics from the process!
+Here are some pics from the process that I screen grabbed from the videos.
+They have a certain cozy feel to them.
+Otherwise there isn't much to document here, you basically put some glue on something and then stick another thing onto it and hold it for a couple of seconds.

 <div class="row gtr-50">
 	<div class="col-6 col-12-medium">